shananas/LionSoraSephiroth/README.md

 Play as Lion Sora Everywhere but Pooh minigames that aren't spooky cave.
 Some RCs may miss try again/get closer.
 You'll want thunder for boat pete and a form helps but if you let Lion Sora fall of the hook you'll keep hitting the cage after getting back on.
 Data Axel is now Axel 2 so you can beat him and he's a little bit easier ofc.
+Data Xaldin is now normal Xaldin so he is not tooannoying to fight lower levels since jumps are hard to get(No guard or aerial dodge parry as a lion).

 Nothing is impossible anymore and most animations look normalish.